×

 When we asked about the schools in Uruguay, they said...

 "DON'T!!!!!!!!
 Punta del Este is a a little piece of heaven on earth.
 It is probably one of 4 or 5 true paradizes on earth.
 Saint Clare's College Punta del Este is intended to be a money machine.
 Really outstanding phenomenal marketing.
 But a horrible place to send your children to school.
-If you value your child's security and welfare and want them to have a good education, do not send him or her to this school," explained one expat living in Punta del Este, Uruguay.
+If you value your child's security and welfare and want them to have a good education, do not send him or her to this school," said one expat in Punta del Este with children at Saint Clare's College.

 Other Questions: